-If you are a bass fisherman from the north, you have probably tried your skills at the aggression that is the Smallmouth Bass.
+If you are a bass fisherman from the north, you have probably tried your skills at the aggression that is the smallmouth bass.
 Pound for pound, many anglers insist that they pull and fight harder than their cousins the largemouth.
 They just have a really bad attitude.

 How To Choose A Smallmouth Bass Lure

 There are some different things you should consider before deciding on which one to use.
-Choosing a lure for Smallmouth Bass is better looked at from a standpoint of “which lure works best for this specific situation” instead of “which one is the greatest to throw here or there”.
+Choosing a lure for smallmouth Bass is better looked at from a standpoint of “which lure works best for this specific situation” instead of “which one is the greatest to throw here or there”.
 Understand that all of them, everything, can be very effective if the conditions are right.
 Those who catch the species most often consider three main criteria before making that selection.
 Make sure the conditions are met.

-Soft plastic tubes have been the Mainstay for smallie fishermen for a very long time.
+Soft plastic tubes have been the mainstay for smallie fishermen for a very long time.
 Tubes are versatile, effective, and don’t have a size limit of what you can catch on them.
-Tubes can be fish to imitate crawfish, baitfish, or any other critter.
+Tubes can be used to imitate crawfish, baitfish, or any other critter.
 A tube is a long straight body that is rounded on the end.

-Tubes reach their Peak Performance during fall as it transitions into the Winter Solstice.
+Tubes reach their peak performance during the fall as it transitions into the winter solstice.
 Although this is the case, it is also one of the best warm water lures out there.
-The soft plastic skirts at the end of The lure make for some great action in the water.
+The soft plastic skirts at the end of the lure make for some great action in the water.
 You can vary the depth they will go by changing your sinker weight.
 Try fishing them slower for the best results or try some vertical jigging.

 Our Top Pick: The best action jerkbait that we have found to work well for all species is the Rapala RipStop.
 It is very erratic and it springs back on the pause which equates to a lot more wary bites from the strike zone.